 - Authority – There are also times when a blog can be an authority over a newspaper.
 The blog has a much more niche feel and can cover topics that newspapers would never touch, which makes some blogs an authority on a subject that could never surface in a newspaper.

 Using a computer and platform, anyone can write blogs.
-They don’t rely on facts or follow grammatical rules.
+They don’t always rely on facts or follow grammatical rules.

 Instead, they are entertainment that is often closely based on what their readers want.
 Good blogs will be written like newspaper articles but have the author’s personality woven into the mix.